manoragul014-png/er-patient-monitoring-pipeline/README.md

 - treatment start time
 - discharge time

-This setup simulates data coming from two different systems.
+This setup simulates data ingestion from two different source systems.

 ### 3. Add Source Tracking
 A new column called **source_type** is added to identify the origin of each record:
 - `onprem`
 - `object_storage`

-This helps with **data lineage** and source tracking after merging.
+This helps maintain **data lineage** after the datasets are merged.

 ### 4. Merge the Datasets
 Both datasets are combined into one unified patient dataset using `unionByName()`.